 Find more than 40 additional ways to make the most of your food with root-to-stem recipes here.

 Baked Kale Chips Recipe

-- Tear it up (discard stems, unless you’d like to try stirfrying them) and spread in a single layer on cookie sheets.
+- Tear up kale into 2-inch pieces and spread in a single layer on cookie sheets.
+Discard stems, unless you'd like to try stirfrying them.

-- Drizzle or spray with a little olive oil, shake a little salt on and mix the whole lot up well with your hands.
+- Drizzle or spray with olive oil, shake a little salt on and mix the whole lot up well with your hands.
 Massaging kale is actually kind of enjoyable.
-(I use a Misto refillable sprayer when I want less oil, though this one got better reviews on Amazon.
-Saves money, while ditching all those wasteful bottles and questionable propellants.)

 If your baked kale chips get soggy before you finish them, you can return them to the oven, turn it on briefly, cut the power, and let them recrisp.
 The oven doesn't need to get very hot for this to work.

 All my kale gets turned into baked kale chips, but this collection of healthy kale recipes can give you great ideas for using any you have left.
 If you have other green leafy veggies around, you can try making them into chips as well.
 The leaves from broccoli and cauliflower work, and apparently even dandelion greens make a tasty chip also!

 Pin to save this baked kale chips recipe for later!